n1tehawk/papertiger/Readme.txt

 - this means synchronizing PDF text with the full text archive may be required
 - develop towards a single point of control: tigerservercore, which may speak multiple protocols, e.g. via plugins
 - however, use standard methods of storing data (e.g. full text search components), normalized database schema in order to allow programs/tools that don't speak the protocols mentioned above to get data easily
 - these 2 principles clash; the code will need to stabilize until it is wise to directly try to access e.g. the database.
 	Even then, breaking changes will not be avoided if e.g. cleanness of design would be compromised

 Compilation instructions
 ========================
-FPC 2.7.1/trunk is required for the server/CGI programs because 2.6.2 fpweb does not accept the DELETE method.
+FPC 2.7.1/trunk is preferred for the server/CGI programs.
+At least FPC 2.6.2 fpweb does not accept the DELETE method.
 For the client program, Lazarus trunk has been used for development.

 1. Compile hgversion.pas, e.g.: